-Senior debt securities will be issued under one or more senior indentures, which may for Ferrellgas Partners include the Indenture dated as of September 24, 2002 among Ferrellgas Partners, Ferrellgas Partners Finance Corp. and U.S. Bank, N.A., as Trustee, relating to its 8 3/4% Senior Notes due 2012 should Ferrellgas Partners determine to issue additional notes of that series.
+Senior debt securities will be issued under one or more senior indentures, which may for Ferrellgas Partners include the Indenture dated as of September 24, 2002, among Ferrellgas Partners, Ferrellgas Partners Finance Corp. and U.S. Bank, N.A., as Trustee, relating to its 8 3/4% Senior Notes due 2012 should Ferrellgas Partners determine to issue additional notes of that series.
 Subordinated debt securities will be issued under one or more subordinated indentures.
 Any senior indenture and any subordinated indenture are each referred to in this prospectus as an indenture and collectively referred to as the indentures.
 We will enter into the indentures with a trustee that is qualified to act under the Trust Indenture Act of 1939, as amended.
 Any reference to the trustee in this prospectus shall refer to the trustee under the indentures together with any other trustee(s) chosen by us and appointed in a supplemental indenture with respect to a particular series of debt securities.
 The trustee for each series of debt securities will be identified in the applicable prospectus supplement.

-The form of indentures and any supplemental indentures will be filed by us from time to time by means of an exhibit to a Current Report on Form 8-K and will be available for inspection at the corporate trust office of the applicable trustee, or as described under "Where You Can Find More Information."
+The forms of indenture are filed as exhibits to the registration statement of which this prospectus is a part.
+Any supplemental indentures will be filed by us from time to time by means of an exhibit to a Current Report on Form 8-K. The indentures and any supplemental indentures will be available for inspection at the corporate trust office of the applicable trustee, or as described under "Where You Can Find More Information."
 The indentures will be subject to, and governed by, the Trust Indenture Act.
 We will execute, unless previously executed, any indenture and supplemental indenture if and when we issue any debt securities.